ndresx/redux-ops/docs/Actions.md

 ## `clearOperations()`

-Cleares the `ops`-reducer and effectively deletes all operations.
+Clears the `ops`-reducer and effectively deletes all operations.